veusz/veusz/Documents/manual-source/introduction.rst

 which handles overlaps better and does not unnecessarily split objects.

-The plot is affected by the viewing angle (or plot rotation), which is specified in the graph3d widget settings.
+The plot is affected by the viewing angle, which is specified in the scene3d widget settings.
 The rotation is given be three rotations around lines in X, Y and Z directions (note that these are not the same directions as the X, Y and Z axes!).
 The X axis runs horizontally on the screen, the Y axis runs vertically, and the Z axis runs along the line of sight.

-There is also a distance setting, which moves the graph closer to or away from the viewer.
+There is also a distance setting, which moves graphs closer to or away from the viewer.
 At larger distances the effect of perspective reduces, meaning that parts of the plot closer to the viewer are not larger than if they were at the farthest side.
 At large distances, a plot tends towards being isometric.
 At small distances, shapes are more distorted (note by default the size of the graph is 1 in these distance units).
+It is currently possible to place graphs inside the camera leading to strange output.

-By default, Veusz enlarges the 3D rendered scene to fill the bounds of the 3D graph widget, so distance has no effect on the size of the plot.
-This can be switched off by modifying the Size setting from "Auto" to a fixed number.
-A fixed size is useful if the user wants the graph to be the same size for any rotation.
-With this setting the size of the graph is affected by its distance.
+By default, Veusz enlarges the 3D rendered scene to fill the bounds of the 3D scene widget, so distance has no effect on the size of the plot.
+This scaling can be switched off by modifying the Size setting from "Auto" to a fixed number.
+A fixed size is useful if the user wants a graph to be the same size for any rotation.
+With this setting the size of the plot is affected by their distance.

-By default, a 3D graph has the same dimensions in the X, Y and Z axes.
-The aspect ratio of the plot can be controlled by varying three settings controlling the aspect ratio in each direction.
-Note that only the ratios of these quantities matter, not their absolute values.
+By default, a 3D graph has dimensions of 1 along the X, Y and Z axes.
+The size can be adjusted using the size settings in the graph3d widget.
+Care should be taken that the graph size does not lead to points being at negative viewing distances.
+The default position of the plot is at the origin 0,0,0.
+If the user wants to plot multiple graph3d widgets, the positions should be adjusted to prevent overlap.

 Normally in Veusz, sizes of objects (e.g. plot markers) are given in physical units.
 This makes less sense for a 3D plot as sizes can depend on distance.
-In a 3D graph sizes are given in 1/1000 of the graph bounding box maximum size.
+In a 3D graph sizes of plotting markers and line widths are given in 1/1000 of the graph bounding box maximum dimension.

 The main window
 ===============